hzk0070/comp-1200/docs/modules/m0/zybook.md

 subscribe to the zyBook by clicking on a link to the zyBook provided in this course in Canvas.

-You should have received an email from `noreply@auburn.edu` regarding purchasing access to the zyBook through the All Access program.
-You will need the access code provided in that email to access the course zyBook for the first time.

-The next section in this module is a direct link to the Table of Contents of the course zyBook.
+At the top of the Modules page, there is a direct link to the Table of Contents of the course zyBook.
 When you visit that page in Canvas, your name and email address will be passed to zyBooks establishing a link between your "copy" of the zyBook and your Canvas account.
 This will allow points you earn in the